bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 - The primary resource is Patient and Patient will be used to communicate client attributes
 - The JSON text format will be used to receive and transmit FHIR resources
 - FHIR Operations will be used for Client Registry interactions
-- The Parameters resource used in the FHIR Operations may include Patient resources as well as name value pair parameters
+- The Bundle resource used in the FHIR Operations
 - Some FHIR extensions are necessary, they are outlined below
 - There are several new interactions and features, these are described below